tlverse/causalglm/README.md

 3. Variable names: `W`, `A`, `Y` are character vectors that store the variable names for the baseline variables, treatment variable and outcome variable.
 4. Choice of estimand: `"CATE"`, `"OR"`, `"RR"` (also `"TSM"`, `"CATT"` for `npglm`)

 That's it!
 Feel free to customize the machine-learning routines available using the "learning_method" argument.
 Built in options are: SuperLearner, HAL, glm, glmnet, gam, earth (MARS), CV-autotuned-xgboost.
 Cross-fitting is performed automatically.
 If you want to make your own learner, use the sl3_Learner argument and the tlverse/sl3 package.
+The argument "estimand" plays an analagous role as the "family" argument in the standard `glm` implementation.
+Loosely speaking, `estimand = CATE` corresponds with `family = gaussian()`, `estimand = OR` corresponds with `family = binomial()`, and `estimand = RR` corresponds with `family = poisson()`.
+However, we note that the methods implemented here and the inference provided do not assume anything about the error distribution of the outcome variable.

 Outputs include:
 1. Coefficient estimates (using the S3 summary function)